MangDL/MangDL/docs/README.md

 This project is a work in progress.
 A package will be released soon as a beta.

-To be updated, be sure to watch this repository and join the [Discord Support Server](JbAtUxGcJZ) for MangDL.
+To be updated, be sure to watch this repository and join the [Discord Support Server](https://discord.com/invite/JbAtUxGcJZ) for MangDL.

-For the terms of usage and legals, visit [LICENSE.md](LICENSE.md) and [TERMS OF USAGE & DISCLAIMER.md](TERMS%20OF%20USAGE%20%26%20DISCLAIMER.md).
+For the terms of usage and legals, visit [license](license.md) and [terms of usage & disclaimer](tou_disc.md).

 ## **Features**